-In the statements of net position, net position includes the following:
+Net position in the statements of net position includes the following:

-- Net investment in capital assets This is the component of net position that reports capital assets, less both the accumulated depreciation and the outstanding balance of the related debt, excluding any unexpended proceeds, that is directly attributable to the acquisition, construction or improvement of those assets.
-At June 30, 2018 and 2017, there was no related debt. - Restricted net position The component of net position that reports the constraints placed on the use of net position by either external parties and/or enabling legislation.
-The restricted net position as of June 30, 2018 is \$1,750 for unspent grant receipts.
-There were no amounts restricted by enabling legislation. - Unrestricted net position The difference between the assets and liabilities that are not reported in net investment in capital assets or restricted net position.
+Net investment in capital assets - This is the component of net position that reports capital assets, less accumulated depreciation and the outstanding balance of the related debt, excluding any unexpended proceeds, directly attributable to the acquisition, construction or improvement of those assets.
+At June 30, 2019 and 2018, there was no related debt.

+- Restricted net position The component of net position that has constraints placed on its use by external parties or enabling legislation.
+The restricted net position as of June 30, 2019 and 2018 is \$6,014 and \$1,750, respectively, for unspent grant receipts.
+There were no amounts restricted by enabling legislation. - Unrestricted net position The remaining balance of net position that is not reported in net investment in capital assets or restricted net position.